lidofinance/docs/docs/contracts/lido-execution-layer-rewards-vault.md

 A vault for temporary storage of execution layer (EL) rewards (MEV and tx priority fee).
 See the Lido improvement proposal [#12](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-12.md).

-Transactions priority fee collected by setting the the contract's address as a coinbase (`feeRecipient`).
-MEV rewards could be collected by the two ways simultenously: the first one require coinbase setup too but the second presumes that payload builders may include an explicit transaction which transfers MEV shares to the `feeRecipient` in the payload.
-Thus, the contract has the payable receive function which accepts incoming ether.
+Both the transaction priority fee and MEV rewards are collected by specifying the contract's address as the coinbase (`feeRecipient`).
+Additionally, MEV rewards are also extracted whenever payload builders include an explicit transaction that transfers MEV shares to the `feeRecipient` in the payload.
+Thereby, the contract features a payable receive function that accepts incoming ether.

-Only the [`Lido`](lido) contract could withdraw the accumulated rewards to distribute them between `stETH` holders as part of the Lido oracle report.
+Only the [`Lido`](lido) contract can withdraw the accumulated rewards to distribute them between `stETH` holders as part of the Lido oracle report.

-NB: Accidentally sent by someone outside the Lido Node Operatorss set ether is unecoverable, and will be distributed by the protocol as the collected rewards.
+NB: Any ether sent to the contract by accident is unrecoverable and will be distributed by the protocol as accrued rewards.

 ## Methods